caiosabadin/notes/sass/tutorial.md

 ## Encoding ##

-It is a good practice to enforce the character encoding.
+It is good practice to enforce the character encoding.

 Do that right before anything else on the stylesheet: